larvit/larvitdbmigration/README.md

 	url: 'http://127.0.0.1:9200',
 	indexName: 'db_version', // Optional
 	migrationScriptPath: './dbmigration', // Optional
-	got // Optional, will use default got instance if not specified. log // Optional, will use log.silly(), log.debug(), log.verbose(), log.info(), log.warn() and log.error() if given.
+	axios // Optional, will use default axios instance if not specified. log // Optional, will use log.silly(), log.debug(), log.verbose(), log.info(), log.warn() and log.error() if given.
 });